velvet-shark/SummerIce/README.md

 # 🔅🧊 SummerIce

-A browser add-on to summarize articles.
+A browser extension to summarize articles.
 Quickly.

 Works on any website.
 Just click the icon and get a summary.